 You’re never too small to accept card payments – in fact, it’s critical for all businesses, irrespective of type or size, to be able to accept electronic and mobile payments.
-We even dedicated an entire post to the top 5 reasons why your small business needs to accept card payments.
+If you’re not sure, whether or not your business should be accepting card payments read this article: 5 reasons why your small business needs to accept card payments.

 Also known as speed points or bank terminals.

 These are the machines you’re probably most familiar with.
 They’re used at most large retailers, restaurants and other businesses, and have been in existence longer than the below alternatives.
 You can rent a terminal from any commercial bank (Absa, Nedbank, Standard Bank, Capitec Bank and FNB) over a pre-determined contractual period.

 QR Code Payments

 Also known by the names of the service providers, i.e. Snapscan, Zapper, and Flickpay.